Local imperfect feedback control in non-equilibrium biophysical systems enabled by thermodynamic constraints: Tracking and adaptation with two regulated variables

-We now consider the feasibility of control using local imperfect feedback on two regulated edge rates, $\alpha_a$ and $\alpha_b$, i.e., when $N_\alpha = 2$.
-Introducing control over an additional driving force presents a challenge: for the non-equilibrium thermodynamic constraint on the sign of $\partial C / \partial \alpha_a$ to hold, all other network parameters must remain fixed.
-If they vary, the quantities in Equations \ref{eqxac}-\ref{eqxab} may change sign, causing the derivative to do so as well.
+We next consider the feasibility of control using local imperfect feedback on two regulated observables, tuned using two rate parameters $\Lambda_a$ and $\Lambda_b$.
+Introducing control over an additional driving force presents a challenge, because now monotonicity is not guaranteed for any type of rate perturbations as the sign of the derivative $\partial \pi_k / \partial \Lambda_a$ in general depends on the value of $\Lambda_b$.
 Despite this, we provide numerical evidence and analytical arguments demonstrating that local stability also implies global stability for the local imperfect feedback dynamics in two dimensions.

-Figure \ref{2DLearning}A shows the Markov network from Figure \ref{1DLearning}A, now with an additional regulated driving force $\alpha_b$.
-Feedback to these two affinities can be implemented in two general ways: (a) using two unique observables, $C_1$ and $C_2$, i.e.,
+Figure \ref{2DLearning}A shows a randomly drawn Markov network with two regulated edges.
+Here we take the rate perturbations to be on the affinity-like parameters $F_{ij}$ on these edges; see Appendix \ref{App:SpecificPerturbations} for a biophysical example of such antisymmetric rate modulations.
+Feedback on these two edge affinities can be implemented in two general ways: (a) using two different observables, $C_1$ and $C_2$, i.e.,

 or (b) redundantly using the same observable, i.e.,